-Status: To be reviewed

-The future population will impact on the available Notified Maximum Demand (NMD) from Eskom for each of the towns in the municipal area.
-Suitable land will have to be identified for future residential housing developments.
-The household growth up until 2030 indicates an increase of 2.2% per annum, an average of 3.6 people per household and that all future residential developments will be provided at a density of 25 dwelling units per hectare.
-This SDP shows an increase ± 2 652 houses over the next 14 years within the Prince Albert Municipal area of supply.
-The amount of new houses can be converted to NMD.
-The additional supply demand that will be required from Eskom - 2 652 x 2.5 kVA (ADMD) = 6 630 kVA.
+Status: To be reviewed By-law The future population will impact on the Prince Albert Municipality will be required to available Notified Maximum Demand (NMD) amend the current electricity supply by-law to from Eskom for each of the towns in the accommodate renewable energy additions municipal area.
+Suitable land will have to be to the electricity network.
+The council should identified for future residential housing implement the SSEG by-law regulations to developments.
+The household growth up until guide the consumers on how to safely and 2030 indicates an increase of 2.2% per annum, effectively employ renewable energy an average of 3.6 people per household and technologies on domestic and commercial that all future residential developments will be level.
+The proposed amended by-law must provided at a density of 25 dwelling units per provide for the supply of electricity to the hectare.
+This SDP shows an increase \pm 2 652 residents within the area of jurisdiction of the houses over the next 14 years within the Prince municipality and provide for procedures, Albert Municipal area of supply.
+The amount of methods and practices to regulate such new houses can be converted to NMD.
+The provision of electricity. additional supply demand that will be required from Eskom - 2 652 x 2.5 kVA (ADMD) = 6630 kVA.
 The additional demand can then be divided between the major towns within the Municipality.

-Numerous transformers need refurbishment with regards to oil leakage, transformer heating up, etc. (See Section 2 in Electrical Master Plan 2016 File)

-In summary, the following needs to be implemented:

-- Replace/Installation of a new transformer - Refurbishment of mini-sun, pole mounted and ground transformers
+Numerous transformers need refurbishment with regards to oil leakage, transformer heating up, etc. (See Section 2 in Electrical Master Plan 2016 File) In summary, the following needs to be implemented: - Replace/Installation of a new transformer - Refurbishment of mini-sun, pole mounted and ground transformers